The “meet cute”

 Later that evening (Friday, February 8, 2002) we met at the Guildford Arms for a drink.
 One drink turned to two then three and before we knew it, it was time for Paul to walk me home.
 He kissed me good night and I watched him walk away.
 But I knew that I’d see him again.
 After all, he was my very own personal souvenir from my day out on the Royal Mile.

-It’s hard to believe that it’s been 12 years since that fateful day.
+It’s hard to believe how many years have passed since that fateful day.
 If anything had happened differently, I might not have been Mrs Ryan; I might not have experienced so many things that I’ve been blessed with; I might not be here in Scotland (where it all began!) working on my PhD.

-Twelve years ago my life changed for the better.
-And even though that meeting then means that I’ve had to experience the horribleness of widowhood, I wouldn’t change it for a moment, because 12 years ago, my heart found love.
+On that day, my life changed for the better.
+And even though that meeting then means that I’ve had to experience the horribleness of widowhood, I wouldn’t change it for a moment, because all those years ago, my heart found love.
 And once your heart knows what love is, your soul truly comes to life.

 It’s strange to think that one day I might have a new “how we met” story to be excited about, but even if (when?) that happens, I will still remember the start of my first love story.